ESEAL & ESEAL 2

 Full abandonment of these short sections of main is important if leakage problems are to be avoided in the future.

 Using advanced CCTV technology, accurate measurements of the pipe’s internal diameter can be recorded, including any tapers.
-This enables the Enhanced SEAL technique to fully abandon Tier 1 pipe at the last transition joint between the T2/3 and Tier 1 main.
+This enables the Enhanced SEAL technique to fully abandon Tier 1 and Tier 2 pipe at the last transition joint.

 Benefits of ESEAL

 - Abandonment carried out remotely from a nearby ‘non-sensitive’ position up to 60m away from the parent main

 - Safety is significantly improved by sealing the last transition joint, any risk of a gas leak is removed

 - Size of excavation is kept to a minimum, reducing impact on the environment

 - Cost savings are gained by reducing reinstatement, traffic management and time on-site

 - Less disruption to customers and the public by excavating in non-sensitive areas